Like-Home/LikeHome/README.md

 ### Frontend

-Make sure you have npm installed.
+Make sure you have Node and npm installed.
 Then run these commands:
 ```
 cd frontend
 npm install